 The biggest bottleneck when designing conversational interfaces is still natural-language processing.
 Humans don’t speak or write in perfect grammar or free of typos.
 They use slang and nuance to express what they want — aspects that can make computers struggle.
 So, it’s not surprising that some services rely on costly employees to man their conversational UIs.
 But technology evolves rapidly, and so does natural-language recognition.

-Another free alternative for building a text- or voice-based bot is Wit3530.
+Another free alternative for building a text- or voice-based bot is Wit.
 Teach Wit examples of what users could say in a conversation, and it learns to respond to this input.
 Applications built with Wit need to be open, though.
-Api.ai31 also offers a conversational UX platform worth looking at, and Microsoft32 themselves and Google33 have speech APIs to build upon.
+Api.ai also offers a conversational UX platform worth looking at, and Microsoft themselves and Google have speech APIs to build upon.
 However, they are not free (or are free to a point).